dbbs-lab/bsb-core/docs/simulation/simulation.rst

 ..
 ..
 Now, let's get started.

-Simulations can be run through the CLI tool, or for more control through the ``bsb`` library.
-When using the CLI, the framework sets up a "hands off" simulation:
+Simulations can be run through the CLI tool, or through the ``bsb`` library for more control.
+When using the CLI, the framework sets up a "hands off" simulation workflow:

 * Read the network file
 * Read the simulation configuration